Arnaud474/riot-singlepage/README.md

   * Basic Routing
   * Basic Assets Setup (Images, CSS, JS, Tag (Riot))
   * Route for Localization
+  * Rendering engine for HTML and tag files is Pug

 * A setup of Riotjs files
  * Multiple views